TheEightBot/enterprise-application-patterns-using-maui/mvvm.md

 change notifications to any data-bound controls in the view when the underlying property value changes.

-App\'s should be architected for the correct use of property change notification, by meeting the following requirements:
+App's should be architected for the correct use of property change notification, by meeting the following requirements:

--   Always raising a PropertyChanged event if a public property\'s value changes.
+- Always raising a PropertyChanged event if a public property's value changes.
 Do not assume that raising the PropertyChanged event can be ignored because of knowledge of how XAML binding occurs.

 - Always raising a PropertyChanged event for any calculated properties whose values are used by other properties in the view model or model.

 - Always raising the PropertyChanged event at the end of the method that makes a property change, or when the object is known to be in a safe state.
-Raising the event interrupts the operation by invoking the event\'s handlers synchronously.
+Raising the event interrupts the operation by invoking the event's handlers synchronously.
 If this happens in the middle of an operation, it might expose the object to callback functions when it is in an unsafe, partially updated state.
-In addition, it\'s possible for cascading changes to be triggered by PropertyChanged events.
+In addition, it's possible for cascading changes to be triggered by PropertyChanged events.
 Cascading changes generally require updates to be complete before the cascading change is safe to execute.

 - Never raising a PropertyChanged event if the property does not change.
 This means that you must compare the old and new values before raising the PropertyChanged event.

--   Never raising the PropertyChanged event during a view model\'s constructor if you are initializing a property.
+- Never raising the PropertyChanged event during a view model's constructor if you are initializing a property.
 Data-bound controls in the view will not have subscribed to receive change notifications at this point.

 - Never raising more than one PropertyChanged event with the same property name argument within a single synchronous invocation of a public method of a class.
 For example, given a NumberOfItems property whose backing store is the \_numberOfItems field, if a